Indicia-Team/indicia-docs/developing/reporting/report-file-format.rst

   a text box is shown at the top of the column into which the user can type filters.
 Note that the species datatype is a variant of text which removes subgenera and spaces from the search text to make it more tolerant.
+* **decrypt** - set this to true for encrypted custom attribute values.
+Decryption is only allowed for users with Core Admin warehouse privileges, or Site Admin privileges on the website associated with the record.
 * **aggregate**
   Described in the section :ref:`declaring-column-sql-label` below.
 * **distincton**